Long-term successful homeownership requires work. The Minnesota Homeownership Center has brought together tools and resources for homeowners to help!

-Homeownership Advisors take time to compare the terms with you, and to tell you what those changes will mean for your monthly finances – in real terms.
+Homeownership Advisors take time to compare the terms with you, and to tell you what those changes will mean for your financial situation – in real terms.

-The Center has created an easy-to-use resource listing home repair and rehab assistance programs throughout the state of Minnesota.
+An easy-to-use resource listing home repair and rehab assistance programs throughout the state of Minnesota.
 Programs included in the resource include:

 Some funds are direct grants to homeowners and others are loans, usually with below market interest rates or forgivable terms.
 The resource outlines dozens of programs available throughout the state and includes information on who to contact and how to apply.